Levels of Mastery

 Level 4 = TO BECOME A LICENSED TRAINER – Master #Event Canvas user (process leader / trainer level) – the ability to apply and teach others about level 1 , 2 and 3 and train others on the use of the #EventCanvas.
 Level 4 can be attained by successfully completing Level 3 with the CED designation and submitting 3 additional Event Design Projects to demonstrate proficiency in the Event Design using the #EventCanvas process and taking the full day “Train the Trainer” session with one of the creators.
 Level 4 Master #EventCanvas users, upon successful completion of the requirements, can train Level 1 to others as an Event Design Collective Licensee.

-Level 5 = TO BECOME AN EDC MASTERMIND – Designed to develop your potential to become twice as successful in using the Event Design using the #EventCanvas methodology and to improve your business performance.
+Level 5 = TO BECOME AN EDC MASTERMIND – A Think & Do tank designed to develop your potential to become twice as successful in using the Event Design using the #EventCanvas methodology and to improve your business performance.
 The EDC MasterMind Program is designed for CED-Certified Event Designers and advanced practitioners.
 The EDC MasterMind will consist of a 3 day program onsite followed by a series of MasterMind sessions to become a Trusted Advisor in collaboration with your fellow EDC MasterMinds and coaches Paul Rulkens, Roel Frissen, Ruud Janssen and Dennis Luijer.
-The curriculum is based on the proven methodology featuring the latest case studies and content from real world Event Designs created using the #EventCanvas. -BY INVITATION ONLY-
+The curriculum is based on the proven methodology featuring the latest case studies and content from real world Event Designs created using the #EventCanvas. -APPLY HERE-

 Event Design Collective GmbH is a CMP Preferred Provider and accredited by the Events Industry Council.
 Participants in the EDC – Event Design Certificate program can claim their clock hours of Continuing Education (CE) credits from the Events Industry Council.
 The program(s) identified with the CMP Preferred Provider logo meet the requirements to receive continuing education (CE) credit for the Certified Meeting Professional (CMP) credential.
 All qualifying activities also indicate how many CE credits attendees will receive for participating.